 My name is Soham Amatya and I’m from Kathmandu, Nepal.

-I’m a writer, a blogger and an internet marketer who’s been making a living out of the internet for quite a while now.
+I’m a writer, a blogger and an internet marketer making a living out of the internet for quite a while now.

 So what makes me do what I do? – Nothing else but the feeling.

 I’m not a great writer.
 I’ve faced countless rejections.
-Magazines, newspapers, companies, content farms – give me one name I haven’t been frustrated of.
+Magazines, newspapers, companies, content farms – give me one name I haven’t been frustrated with.

 So, I try to do things that make me ‘me’ and I also make sure that I do things that I truly believe I should do.
 Because life’s too short to waste time and energy living someone else’s dream.

 Here’s my little story:

 It all started in November 2013 when I got my first full-time job as a content writer at a multi-national IT company in Kathmandu.
 Things were going pretty okay until I met this amazing SEO guy Ashish Rai in 2014.
 He got me hooked up with an American internet marketer who was in search of a freelance writer.
 Quite surprisingly, this internet marketer was exactly of my age.
 And what’s more shocking was that such a 20-year- old guy could make $400-$500 a day from SEO and stuff – just from home (mind you he makes much more than that today.)
 Well, I had nothing to do with any of that though.